Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (22:03):

 So we did the study and we measured sound.
 It was a very well-controlled study.
 We measured sound at different distances and found, again, the gas equipment had a very strong, low-frequency component that carried loud, harmful noise — over 55 decibels as defined by WHO — up to 400 to 800 feet out.
-In comparison, the electric equipment has a more high to moderate frequency spectrum.
+In comparison, the electric equipment has a more high-to-moderate frequency spectrum.
 And that sound has more of this type of shape, kind of like the stock market.
-And dissipates over a much shorter distance and does not penetrate walls and windows easily.
+And dissipates over a much shorter distance, and does not penetrate walls and windows easily.
 And then the most interesting finding was we compared the distance over which harmful sound was carried by a gas and an electric blower each with the same manufacturer noise rating of 65 decibels at 50 feet, that’s an ANSI rating.
-And what you find is even though they’re both 65 decibels at 50 feet, the gas blower loud sound is carried over much longer distance than it is with the same rated battery electric blower.
+And what you find is even though they’re both 65 decibels at 50 feet, the gas blower loud sound is carried over much longer distance than it is with the same-rated battery electric blower.

 Jamie Banks (23:23):

-So from those data, we then said, okay.
-Just from a practical standpoint, what does this mean for communities like Washington DC — densely populated?
+So from those data, we then said, “Okay.
+Just from a practical standpoint, what does this mean for communities like Washington DC — densely populated?”
 If you drew a radius of a neighborhood with a radius of 400 feet and populated that with a bunch of houses, let’s say with quarter-acre zoning, this is in Jim’s report.
 What you see is that the number of homes affected by harmful levels of sound is much higher with the gas equipment.
-And you can imagine you’re squaring the radius, you know, and getting the area of that circle.
+And you can imagine you’re squaring the radius.
+You know, and getting the area of that circle.
 So we had a nice diagram that’s showing the difference in sound.
-And this was a very pivotal piece of the testimony that was presented to the Washington DC city council in order to ban — get a phased-in ban of gas blowers, but still allow electric blowers in the city.
+And this was a very pivotal piece of the testimony that was presented to the Washington DC city council in order to ban — get a phased-in ban of gas blowers — but still allow electric blowers in the city.

 Phill (24:25):

 That’s a really interesting point.
 And specifically about the measuring the roll-off of the sound or the decibel level of those instruments at say 50 feet, 65 decibels.
 But it’s not a guarantee that they have the same drop-off in volume the further you go from there.
 And these kinds of simplistic, one-metric regulations or measurements for products in general, we’ve seen this before in materials for building — with guests we’ve interviewed.
-We’ve seen the same thing in ocean acoustics conservation, that simplistic metrics, maybe they say, you know, this is the aggregate decibel rating sound-pressure level that a sound could have.
+We’ve seen the same thing in ocean acoustics conservation.
+That simplistic metrics, maybe they say, you know, “this is the aggregate decibel rating sound-pressure level that a sound could have.”
 But it doesn’t take into account the different kinds of frequency content that could be impacting.
 So, you know, in general, these are complex issues and these “simplistic, one number, slap a sticker on it solutions” are not, they don’t …..they’re inadequate.
 Correct?

 Jamie Banks (25:22):